hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 In exceptionally rare cases, tournaments that meet or exceed these expectations **may** be granted the privilege of awarding badges to their top three finalists.
 This is given exclusively at the discretion of the osu! team.

-#### Forum graphics
+#### Graphics

-Below are header images used in various community tournaments which did not receive any [additional support](#additional-support).
+Below are header images used in various community tournaments.
 These headers should be used as a reference for **above average** graphics quality.
 This level of quality should be aimed for by tournaments seeking official support.

-For each of these tournaments, take note of the design of the forum post and other imagery used across the forum post and tournament spreadsheets.
+For each of these tournaments, take note of the design of the forum post and other imagery used across the forum post and spreadsheets.

 ##### osu! finnish tournament 9